utopia-foss/dantro/doc/plotting/creators/ext.rst

     If it is not possible or too complicated to let the animation update function set the data directly, one typically has to redraw the axis or the whole figure.

-    In such cases, two important steps need to be taken in order to ensure correct functioning of the :py:meth:`~dantro.plot_creators._plot_helper.PlotHelper`:
+    In such cases, two important steps need to be taken in order to ensure correct functioning of the :py:meth:`~dantro.plot.creators._plot_helper.PlotHelper`:

-        * Specifying the ``invoke_helpers_before_grab`` flag when calling :py:meth:`~dantro.plot_creators._plot_helper.PlotHelper.register_animation_update`, such that the helpers are invoked before grabbing each frame.
+        * Specifying the ``invoke_helpers_before_grab`` flag when calling :py:meth:`~dantro.plot.creators._plot_helper.PlotHelper.register_animation_update`, such that the helpers are invoked before grabbing each frame.
-        * If using a new figure object and/or axes grid, that needs to be communicated to the :py:meth:`~dantro.plot_creators._plot_helper.PlotHelper` via :py:meth:`~dantro.plot_creators._plot_helper.PlotHelper.attach_figure_and_axes`.
+        * If using a new figure object and/or axes grid, that needs to be communicated to the :py:meth:`~dantro.plot.creators._plot_helper.PlotHelper` via :py:meth:`~dantro.plot.creators._plot_helper.PlotHelper.attach_figure_and_axes`.

-    For example implementations of such cases, refer to the plot functions specified in the :py:mod:`dantro.plot_creators.ext_funcs.generic` module.
+    For example implementations of such cases, refer to the plot functions specified in the :py:mod:`dantro.plot.funcs.generic` module.

 An example for an animation configuration is the following: